takekan/ztree2python/README.md

 Takeuchi, K. (2022). ztree2stata: A data converter for z-Tree and Stata users. (*Journal of the Economic Science Association*, R&R.)

-I would appreciate it if you cite this code in a footnote or acknowledgement or you can add this to the list of references.
+I would appreciate it if you kindly cite this code in a footnote or acknowledgement it (or you can add this to the list of references).

 Takeuchi, Kan.
 (2022). ztree2python.py, http://github.com/takekan/ztree2python.

+## Acknowledgment
+Takeuchi thanks Zhewei Song for the helpful feedback.

 ## A sample data